trailofbits/osquery-extensions/firewall/README.md

 # fwctl osquery Extension

-The firewall extension provides osquery with the capability to block ports and blacklist hosts.
-It makes use of the native firewall
+The fwctl extension provides osquery with the ability to view and _manage_ the OS-native firewall rules and `/etc/hosts` file (port and host blocking).
+Verify what your endpoints are blocking, and add new blocking rules as needed.

 ## Building

 1. Install Boost